About this Invasive Insect

 Monitoring

 Seven survey sites reported egg mass numbers high enough to predict severe defoliation in 2022 however, distribution of those sites was patchy and spread across the upper two-thirds of the watershed.
-CVC staff have anecdotally reported a decrease in egg mass numbers in 2021 as well as increased presence of parasitic insects, nuclear polyhedrosis virus (NPV) and the fungus Entomophaga maimaiga during the growing season.
+CVC staff anecdotally reported a decrease in egg mass numbers in 2021 as well as increased presence of parasitic insects, nuclear polyhedrosis virus (NPV) and the fungus Entomophaga maimaiga during the growing season.

 Outreach and Partnerships